dev-cafe/context-api-example/README.md

 # context-api-example

-Shows how to implement context-aware APIs in different languages, inspired by Armin Ronacher's
+Shows how to implement and use context-aware APIs in C++, Fortran, and Python.
+Inspired by Armin Ronacher's
 ["Beautiful Native Libraries"](http://lucumr.pocoo.org/2013/8/18/beautiful-native-libraries/).